mtwasetku-ui/physioto/src/content/blog/home-physiotherapy-vs-clinic-physiotherapy-comparison.md

 ### Can physiotherapy equipment be brought to the home?

 Yes.
-At Physio to Home, Michael brings the assessment and treatment equipment needed for most presentations — including resistance bands, assessment tools, and relevant educational materials.
+At Physio to Home, Micheal brings the assessment and treatment equipment needed for most presentations — including resistance bands, assessment tools, and relevant educational materials.
 The treatment is not limited by the home environment.

 ### Is home physiotherapy more expensive than clinic physiotherapy?